sourcecred/sourcecred/README.md

 ## Current Status

-We have a [prototype] which can generate a cred attribution based on GitHub interactions (issues, pull requests, comments, references, etc).
+We have a [prototype] that can generate a cred attribution based on GitHub interactions (issues, pull requests, comments, references, etc.).
 We’re working on adding more information to the prototype, such as tracking modifications to individual files, source-code analysis, GitHub reactions, and more.

 ### Running the Prototype